 If you elected out of the uniform capitalization rules of section 263A, any plant that you produce is treated as section 1245 property.
 For dispositions of plants reportable on Form 4797, enter the recapture amount taxed as ordinary income on line 22 of Form 4797.
-See Pub.
+See Disposition of plants and animals in chapter 9 of Pub.
 225, Farmer's Tax Guide, for details.